Shakebot: A Low-cost, Open-source Robotic Shake Table for Earthquake Research and Education: Introduction

 The Shakebot demonstrates interdisciplinary research in the use of automated robotic systems for geoscience studies, and enhances the impact of robotics in the natural sciences.
 Besides its contribution to seismology, the key contributions of this study include: \ \begin{itemize} \item Shakebot is the first tabletop shake table developed based on robotic concepts (perception and motion systems) and tools (ROS).
 Because of using ROS, the control systems are reused from our previous virtual shake robot, ensuring that the ground motions (the motion of the bed) are consistent in physical and simulation experiments.
 This consistency is vital for simulation validation. \item The hardware mechanism is simplified by design.
 The Shakebot adopts a closed-loop stepper motor with a toothed belt and pulley transmission mechanism.
 Most of the mechanical parts and components are off-the-shelf, and only a few parts are 3D-printed.
 The simplified design lowers costs and expedites prototyping.
 Additionally, for safety anticipation, we employ a double-emergency mechanism to allow system override in case of malfunction. \item Compared with traditional tabletop shake tables that only use accelerometers, our Shakebot also leverages a top-down view camera to estimate ground motion.
-The perception system provides an option of fusing accelerations and camera-based displacements for ground velocity estimation. \item We have open-sourced our hardware and software to promote robotic applications in seismic research and education: \url{https://github.com/DREAMS-lab/asu_shake_table}.
+The perception system provides an option of fusing accelerations and camera-based displacements for ground velocity estimation. \item For the perception system, we have developed a calibration method that samples measurements to construct an overdetermined system.
+This system is then solved using the Moore-Penrose inverse, enabling the precise estimation of the calibration parameters. \item We have open-sourced our hardware and software to promote robotic applications in seismic research and education: \url{https://github.com/DREAMS-lab/asu_shake_table}.
 Despite focusing on PBR dynamics in this study, the Shakebot provides an affordable and accessible platform for other earthquake research and education. \end{itemize}

 The paper is structured as follows.
 In Sec.~\ref{sec:related-work}, we discuss commercial and academic shake tables available for civil engineering and seismology, and highlight a few of their capabilities and limitations.
 From Sec.~\ref{sec:sys-desc} to Sec.~\ref{sec:calibration}, we describe the mechanical design, the perception system, the motion system, and the calibration system.
 In Sec.~\ref{sec:experiment}, we discuss the results of our experiments, followed by our conclusions and future directions in Sec.~\ref{sec:conclusion}.